-Huo Shan Huang YaBourgeons jaunes de Huo Shan
+Huo Shan Huang YaYellow buds from Huo Shan

-Well known for is refined visual and delicate aromas, it has been an imperial tribute since the Ming Dynasty.
+Well known for its refined visual and delicate aromas, it has been an imperial tribute since the Ming Dynasty (14th Century).

-Light in tannins, this fine tea expresses very little bitterness in the mouth.
-Notes of green peas and asparagus fill the silky liquor, stretching smoothly into a long, sweet finish.
+Its refreshing, zesty and slightly acidic liquor is light in tannins.
+This fine tea expresses very little bitterness in the mouth.
+Notes of green peas accompanied by heady floral fragrances fill the silky liquor, stretching smoothly into a long, sweet finish.

 - Cultivar: Jin Ji Zhong